A custom photo puzzle makes a great gift and it's SO easy! Use photos of kids, pets or your favorite places for this picture puzzle project.

 - You may also want a Ziploc baggie and a shipping label (those are not pictured, but I will show you what I did with them later in the tutorial)

 Step 2.
-Save your Box Top for Education!
-Send it to school with your kids (so this isn't relevant in the tutorial steps, but I had to throw it in there!)
+Also save your Box Top for Education.
+Send it to school with your kids (this isn't relevant to the tutorial, but I had to throw it in there!),

 Step 7.
 Cut out each piece with an X-Acto knife.
-Scissors are easier, but not as accurate–so if you're lazy like me, you'll start with the X-Acto knife and end up using scissors and care less about exactness.
+Scissors are easier, but not as accurate – so if you're lazy like me, you'll start with the X-Acto knife but then end up using scissors.
+I lack patience sometimes . . .

-Step 8.
+Step 8 (optional).
 Print out a smaller sized print of the same picture onto a shipping label and apply it to the front of a Ziploc bag.

 Step 9.
 Place all pieces into the Ziploc bag for safe storage.
 I have a box of these homemade puzzles my kids love to pull out.
 Each puzzle is in their own bag and it makes for a quiet game!

--Cut the pieces bigger or smaller depending on the age of your children.
+- Cut the pieces bigger or smaller depending on the age of your children.
 For my 3 year old, I have puzzles that are only 3-4 pieces.
+Toddlers love to put puzzles together too.

--Instead of scrapbook paper, you can keep the back of the cereal box uncovered–my kids like re-creating the cereal box too.
+- Instead of scrapbook paper, you can keep the back of the cereal box uncovered – my kids like using the cereal box as a puzzle in and of itself.

-Your DIY photo puzzle is complete.
-Super simple, hardly worthy to be in company with the other great projects Amy has here!
+Your custom photo puzzle is complete.
+Super simple, hardly worthy to be in company with the other great projects Amy has here.
 If you want to see what I can do when I am not juggling sick kids, hop on over to somewhat simple.
-I post something different every weekday, so there is always something new and exciting!
-Giveaways, contests, monthly challenges, and of course craft ideas and yummy recipes.
-(Speaking of which, I need to go plan dinner for tonight!
-Ugh!)
-Anyway, come join in the fun and get inspired!
-I hope to see each of you soon!
-Thanks again Amy for swapping with me today!
-You (and your Mod Podge) rock!
-Have a great weekend!!!
+I'd love to see you!